 2003: Ivana Delač, Rijeka: graduate of College of Hotel Management in Ika; runs her PR and events agency in Zagreb

-2004: Marijana Rupčić, Nuštar: student of Law and Faculty of Economics in Osijek; works in the bank in Osijek
+2004: Marijana Rupčić, Nuštar: student of Law and Faculty of Economics in Osijek; works in the bank in Zagreb

-2005: Jelena Glišić, Plaški: student at Law University in Zagreb; works as a model.
+2005: Jelena Glišić, Plaški: Bachelor degree of Finance and Law of Efectus; works as a host and model.

 2006: Biljana Mančić, Split: graduate of American College of Management and Technology in Dubrovnik (2008); founded her travel agency in Trogir